TEFL jobs in Thailand – a woman’s perspective

 Thailand is a man’s world and Kate Parkin knows it.

-Despite the challenges Thailand presents, Kate has made a living teaching on Phuket for the past three years.
+Despite the challenges Thailand presents, Kate has made a living in her TEFL job for the past three years.
 Calm, patient and most certainly well-adjusted, Kate has learned how to deal with circumstances many women refuse to cope with.

 EH: How many schools have you worked for?